xeviknal/opentracing-rails/README.md

 ```

 This gem is based on [Opentracing](https://github.com/opentracing/opentracing-ruby/) standard but is not bound to any implementation of it.
 Therefore, you need to choose which implementation want to use.
-For instance, the [CNCF](https://www.cncf.io) project
-[Jaeger](https://github.com/jaegertracing/jaeger) and its ruby implementation [jaeger-client-ruby](https://github.com/salemove/jaeger-client-ruby).

 Once you have chosen the backend, add the following lines into an initializer specifying it:

+### Jaeger

+For instance, the [CNCF](https://www.cncf.io) project [Jaeger](https://github.com/jaegertracing/jaeger) and its ruby implementation [jaeger-client-ruby](https://github.com/salemove/jaeger-client-ruby).

 ```ruby
 # config/initializers/opentracing.rb